jenkins-infra/ircbot/README.md

  * Change the <code>$tag</code> variable in the <code>class profile::jenkinsadmin</code> class.
    * Format: build${JENKINSCI_BUILD_NUMBER}
  * Create a pull request to the main repo.
 Branch=staging
- * Wait till the merge of the pull request
+ * Wait till the merge of the pull request.
+Write to #jenkins-infra channel to request the review
 5. Wait till the deployment
  * See first steps of the deployment process on https://jenkins.ci.cloudbees.com/job/infra/job/jenkins-infra
  * The further deployment will be performed asynchronously (puppet checks for changes once per 15 minutes)